 Final week for the public to attend Bucs training camp

-TAMPA (FOX 13) - The NFL season is almost underway and you still have time to check out the Tampa Bay Buccaneers at Training Camp.
+TAMPA (FOX 13) - The NFL season is almost underway but you still have time to check out the Tampa Bay Buccaneers at Training Camp.

-Thirteen practices were made open to the public, but only two are left.

 It's an exciting time to be a Bucs fan.
 NFL experts expect the team to do well this season and this year they're at the center of HBO’s “Hard Knocks.”